vladignatyev/markovfsm/README.rst

   from random import betavariate from graphviz import Digraph

-  from markov import Chain
+  from markovfsm import Chain
-  from markov.plot import transitions_to_graph
+  from markovfsm.plot import transitions_to_graph

   def rigged_dice():